kokoko3k/koko-aio-slang/docs-ng.md

             0: Phosphors width will be relative to the pixel width of the core (game).
             1: Phosphors width will be relative to the pixel width of the screen.
         Cell size multiplier x (neg=divider):
-            Multiply (or divide if the parameter is < 0) the mask (cell) size by a factor.
+            Multiplies (or divide if the parameter is < 0) the phosphors width by a factor.
-            As stated(**), the size may be relative to screen or core, this allow you to "zoom" the cell horizontally and can be useful if you have an HiDPI screen.
+            As stated(**), the width may be relative to screen or core.
-            For example, you may choose to use screen sized masks and zoom them by a factor of 2 or 3 to make room for phosphors and see them visually grow in width.
+            For example, you may choose to use screen relative width and enlarge phosphors by 2 or 3 to allow them to visually grow in width as signel gets stronger/brighter.
-            Likewise, you can use core/game(**) sized masks and divide them by a factor if they appear too big.
+            Likewise, you can use core/game(**) sized masks to emulate LCD screens as seen in handhelds consoles.
+        TVL: core resolution only. >0 overrrides previous If you use core resolution and this parameter is not 0.0, the phosphor width will be computed so that the screen will contain the number the number of the specified rgb triads.
+            Using core resolution means that the triads will follow the screen curvature, hence possibly exposing moire artifacts at higher TVLs.
+            To mitigate that, it is advised to set a proper "Phosphor width min" value.
+            Tests shows that on a 1080p screen you can easilly target a (typical of mid range consumer TVs) with a TVL-400, provided that you set minimum phosphor width of at least 35 and a phosphor width min->max less than 5.0.

         Mask type preset:
             You can have the shader generate a preconfigured mask for you:
             1:gm 2:gmx 3:rgb 4:rgbx 5:rbg 6:rbgx 7:wx 8:rgxb 9:wwx